 Greg and Sue O’Donoghue have dedicated their whole life to business.
-Their lifelong passion, Green Olive at Red Hill, a vineyard and sustainable farm on the Mornington Peninsula has taken up most of their attention over the past 17 years, but in 2015, they decided to try a new project and started their natural skincare company, Green Olive Body.
+Their lifelong passion, Green Olive at Red Hill, a winery and sustainable farm on the Mornington Peninsula has taken up most of their attention over the past 17 years, but in 2015, they decided to try a new project and started their natural skincare company, Green Olive Body.
 We talk to Sue O’Donoghue about their latest endeavour.

 “I’ve always been interested in looking after people, and while this has taken many different forms throughout my life, from nursing to promoting a healthy and sustainable food at our winery, it has eventuated in formulating products to heal various skin ailments.”
 Green Olive Body didn’t happen overnight, though.
 Sue explains that the road was “long and exhausting, with lots of trial and error, but ultimately, rewarding.”